-OPIC Response: Risk Governance and Management - While the past is never a guarantee for the future, for the last 41 years of OPIC's 47-year history, collections have exceeded costs.
-There were only two years in the first six years of OPIC's history in which the Corporation expended more cash than it collected.
+OPIC Response: Risk Governance and Management - While the past is never a guarantee for the future, OPIC has a long history of collecting revenues in excess of expenses.

-The Corporation and its governing legislation anticipates the potential risk of net losses by (1) budgeting and accounting for risks in the credit portfolio through the Federal Credit Reform Act of 1990, (2) drawing on OPIC's long experience with managing any losses then mitigating them through recoveries, and (3) counterbalancing any potential event with OPIC's actual cumulative record and \$5.8 billion in reserves held in Treasury securities.
+The Corporation and its governing legislation anticipates the potential risk of net losses by (1) budgeting and accounting for risks in the credit portfolio through the Federal Credit Reform Act of 1990, (2) drawing on OPIC's long experience with managing any losses then mitigating them through recoveries, and (3) counterbalancing any potential event with OPIC's actual cumulative record and \$5.9 billion in reserves held in Treasury securities.

-In addition, OPIC management continues to improve its methods and processes to better manage risk - ranging from more detailed accounting under the Federal Credit Reform Act of 1990, to new financial risk analysis platforms, to a more comprehensive Enterprise-wide risk process at OPIC.
-Management's investments in risk analytics, processes, and operational risk management will enable the Corporation to continue its development mission even while protecting the taxpayer and contributing to the deficit reduction through self-sustaining operations.
+In addition, OPIC management continues to improve its methods and processes to better manage risk - ranging from more detailed accounting under the Federal Credit Reform Act of 1990, to new financial risk analysis platforms, to a more comprehensive enterprise-wide risk process at OPIC.
+Management's investments in risk analytics, processes, and operational risk management will enable the Corporation to continue its development mission even while protecting the taxpayer and contributing to deficit reduction through self-sustaining operations.

-Key Challenge: Relationship of Collections to Appropriations - OPIC's resources are appropriated from its own earnings and not from the General Fund of the U.S. Treasury.
+Key Challenge: Relationship of Appropriations to OPIC's Ability to Generate Collections - OPIC's resources are appropriated from its own earnings and not from the General Fund of the U.S. Treasury.
 These resources are used to staff and support the teams which conduct, underwrite, monitor, support and account for transactions.
 Achieving projected levels of collections is dependent upon the Corporation having the budgetary resources necessary to support these activities.
 Under current programs, transactions on average generate more income than they use - producing income which is credited during the appropriations process.
+If appropriations are reduced OPIC's ability to generate collections could be challenged.